 - Try not to move them to your room or bed.
 This is the most common mistake parents make: They start co-sleeping because the child is scared.
 When we invite them to our bed once, they know they can make it to your bed again.
 They also start associating negative feelings towards their bed and bedroom.
 Trust me, this becomes a problem before you can even say the word ‘trouble’!
 You can go sleep in their bed if you like or on their floor but don’t invite them to yours.
 It is much easier for you to walk out of their rooms in the middle of the night than move them to theirs.

 - Never make up unbelievable stories.
-They may be little but they are not fools.
+They may be little but they cannot be fooled.
 My six year old never believed in magic and I know a couple of others who I have worked with who don’t either.
 Most children don’t believe that throwing magic dust or saying that you have said the ‘spell’ will work.
 Just stick to reality.

-Nightmares are just dreams.
+Nightmares and night terrors are just dreams.
 Bedtime fears can be overcome.
-The more quickly we can explain this to a child, the more quickly they will learn to ignore them.
+The more gently we can explain this to a child, the more quickly they will learn to ignore them.
 As it is, kids or adults, we tend to fear that which we cannot explain.